media-streaming-mesh/msm-deployments/deployments/rtsp/README.md

   </a>
 </p>

-This repository contains files necessary to deploy a rtsp server app on Media Streaming Mesh (MSM).
+This repository contains files necessary to deploy an RTSP server app on Media Streaming Mesh (MSM).

-The deployment consists of a pods that reaches out to an RTSP stream (using RTSP over TCP).
+The deployment consists of an rtsp-server deployment and service.
+It also contains an ingress configuration and a service for providing HLS access to the RTSP server.

 The deployment can run on Kubernetes (K8S) and K3S.